 And from 1617 it was a home for the Honourable East India Company.

-Most of all it celebrates the new dimension of maritime trade brought about by the establishment of London’s Docklands.
+Most of all, it celebrates the new dimension brought to London by the establishment of its docks.

 For a taster follow the link HERE for an item about the East India Company in Poplar.